0xla1n/Broswer-VLC/README.md

 ![Mini VLC UI Preview](preview.png)

-> 💡 The preview uses `preview.png` in the repo root—replace it with your screenshot if you’d like a different look.
+> 💡 The preview uses `preview.png` in the repo root—replace it with your image if you’d like a different look ( just from wepage itself ).

 ---